Summer McIntosh: World Championships

-McIntosh made her senior FINA World Aquatics Championships debut at the 2022 edition in Budapest, Hungary, with her first event being the 400 metre freestyle.
+McIntosh made her long course (50m) FINA World Aquatics Championships debut at the 2022 edition in Budapest, with her first event being the 400 metre freestyle.
 She finished second in the final, taking the silver medal with a new personal best and national record time of 3:59.39.
 She was only the fourth woman in history to record a time of under four minutes.
 McIntosh set another world junior record in the semi-final of the 200 metre butterfly with a 2:05.79 time, exceeding her own as-yet-unratified record from the Canadian swimming trials.
 She broke the record again the following day, June 22, in the event final, claiming her first World title, the first medal of any colour for Canada in the event.
 She was the first 15-year-old to win a World title since China's Ye Shiwen in 2011, and the youngest Canadian world champion in history, surpassing 18-year-old Victor Davis in 1982.
-Later in that same session she participated in the event final of the 4 × 200 metre freestyle relay, breaking another junior world record with a 1:54.79 opening leg, the second-fastest of any woman in the event behind Katie Ledecky of the United States.
+Later in that same session, she participated in the event final of the 4 × 200 metre freestyle relay, breaking another junior world record with a 1:54.79 opening leg, the second-fastest of any woman in the event behind Katie Ledecky of the United States.
 The Canadian team won the bronze medal.

 In her final event, the 400 metre individual medley, McIntosh won her second gold medal of the championships, beating American Katie Grimes by 0.63 seconds.
 She became the first Canadian swimmer to win two gold medals at a single World Championships, and set a new record for the most medals won by a Canadian at a single World Championships (4), which would be tied later that same day by Penny Oleksiak and Kayla Sanchez.
-As well, she was the youngest winner since Tracy Caulkins in 1978.
+Moreover, she was the youngest winner since Tracy Caulkins in 1978.
 McIntosh called the results "a dream come true", and praised Grimes, noting "she is around my age and she's a really tough competitor.
 So I'm looking forward to racing her and keep pushing myself."